Welcome

 Diogenes Laertius credits the 6th century BCE philosopher Thales with originating the phrase “know thyself.”
 That injunction is as relevant today as it was 27 centuries ago.
 But an old Jewish story brings another dimension to the phrase.
 According to the story the divine One had grown frustrated at being taken for granted and decided to remedy the situation by becoming hidden.
 The angel host was called in for consultation; one suggestion after another was considered and discarded.
 Finally, the wisest of the angelic order suggested that the divine One hide in the human heart, since humankind so rarely looked there.

 Various opportunities for knowing one’s heart are offered at Church of the Loving Shepherd.
 An outdoor labyrinth and quiet space indoor and out are available for individual or group use.
-(An indoor labyrinth will be added this year.)
-On Wednesday mornings fall through spring “lectio divina” supports those who gather to consider the week’s scripture readings.
-On Tuesdays a small group meets for mid-day prayers (and the idea of a “centering prayer” practice is finding interest).
+An indoor labyrinth is also available for walking several times each year.
+While most visitors find a quiet at Bournelyf, a small room has been created and set apart for prayer and quiet reflection.
+On Wednesdays a small group meets for mid-day prayers, and on Saturday mornings a “centering prayer” group meets in church house.

 Retreats and workshops through the year provide a variety of aids to the process of finding one’s center.
-Recently these have included a retreat drawing on The Interior Castle of Theresa of Avila, a dream workshop, a workshop titled “The Spirituality of Rest and the Psychodynamics That Keep Us from It”, and a meditation workshop led by an experienced yoga instructor.
+These have included a mindfulness meditation workshop, a yoga workshop, and a retreat focusing on the issues surrounding death and dying.

 Finally, the core practice to which members are invited each year of setting one’s intentions supports this search.
 Because the Church feels each member is following his or her own path (to God and community), members are asked each year to review their intentions in three areas: their intentions for deepening their own spiritual lives, their intentions in support of the congregation, and their intentions in support of the larger community.
 Support of the congregation is touched on under the heading “Getting involved” and support for the larger community under the heading “Serving.”